-If you think getting money into India from abroad is much easier as compared to getting it out, well, you are right.
+If you think getting money into India from abroad is much easier than getting it out, well, you are right.

-There are restrictions that apply on outward remittances from India to the UK (or anywhere abroad) and you need to abide by them before making your transfer.
+Some restrictions apply on outward remittances from India to the UK (or anywhere abroad), and you need to abide by them before making your transfer.

-Only the banks and companies that are authorised by the Reserve Bank of India (RBI) can carry out outward remittances from India.
+Only the banks and companies authorised by the Reserve Bank of India (RBI) can carry out outward remittances from India.

-Be mindful of the fact that FEMA guidelines for Outward Remittance apply when you try moving money from India to abroad.
+Be mindful that FEMA guidelines for Outward Remittance apply when you try moving money from India to abroad.